Literacy in the United States: English Language Proficiency Survey (1982)

-In 1982, funded by the United States Department of Education, the United States Census Bureau conducted the English Language Proficiency Survey (ELPS): an in-home literacy test of 3,400 adults.
+In 1982, funded by the Department of Education, the Census Bureau conducted the English Language Proficiency Survey (ELPS): an in-home literacy test of 3,400 adults.
 The Education Department considered this direct measure of literacy more accurate than a 1979 estimate which inferred literacy from the number of years of education completed.
 Data from the ELPS were presented in a 1986 Census Bureau report which concluded that 13% of adults living in the United States were illiterate in English.
 Nine percent of adults whose native language was English (native speakers) were illiterate, and 48 percent of non-native speakers were illiterate in English but not necessarily illiterate in their maternal language.

 In his 1985 book, Illiterate America, Jonathan Kozol ascribed the very-high figures for literacy to weaknesses in methodology.
 Kozol noted that in addition to this weakness, the reliance on written forms would have excluded many individuals who did not have a literate family member to fill out the form for them.
 The Census Bureau reported a literacy rate of 86%, based on personal interviews and written responses to Census Bureau mailings.
 The bureau considered an individual literate if they said that they could read and write, and assumed that anyone with a fifth-grade education had at least an 80% chance of being literate.
 Kozol suggested that because illiterate people are likely to be unemployed and may not have a telephone or permanent address, the Census Bureau would have been unlikely to find them.

 National Adult Literacy Survey (1992)

-In 1988, the Department of Education was asked by Congress to undertake a national literacy survey of American adults.
-The National Center for Education Statistics, part of the Department of Education, awarded a contract to the Educational Testing Service and a subcontract to Westat to design and conduct the survey.
+In 1988, Congress requested the Education Department conduct a national literacy survey.
+In 1992, the National Adult Literacy Survey was conducted by the NCES, administered by the Educational Testing Service and designed by Westat, to assess adult literacy in the United States.
+The survey categorized literacy into three domains: prose, document, and quantitative literacy, each measured on a 500-point scale and divided into five proficiency levels.

-The 1992 National Adult Literacy Survey (NALS) provided detailed information on the skills of the adult population as a whole.
-The survey interviewed about 26,000 people aged 16 and older: a nationally representative sample of about 14,000 people and an additional 12,000 surveys from states which opted into state-level assessments.
-Its results were published in 1993.
-That year, the NALS was described as a nationally representative, continuing assessment of the English-language literary skills of American adults.
-The study avoided a single standard of literacy, assessing individuals in three aspects of literacy with each aspect defined on a 500-point scale.
-Scores in each aspect (prose, document, and quantitative) were grouped in five levels: level 1 (0-225), level 2 (226-275), level 3 (276-325), level 4 (326-375), and level 5 (376-500).
+The study tested 26,000 in 12 states.
+Key findings indicate that 21–23% of U.S. adults had Level 1 literacy skills, meaning they struggled with basic reading comprehension, locating information, and making low-level inferences.
+Additionally, a significant proportion of those at this level were non-native English speakers, individuals with limited formal education, or older adults.
+Socioeconomic factors were closely tied to literacy levels, with those in lower literacy brackets more likely to live in poverty and earn lower wages.